bajfi/turbine_optimization/README.md

 # Turbine Optimization Framework

-A modular and extensible framework for turbine optimization using surrogate modeling and multi-objective optimization techniques.
-This project follows SOLID principles and design patterns to create a maintainable and expandable optimization system.
+This framework provides tools for optimizing turbine designs using surrogate modeling and multi-objective optimization techniques.

 ## Project Structure